SalFay/CodeIgniter-DataTables/README.md

-Data Tables Library for CodeIgniter v1.0
+Data Tables Library for CodeIgniter v1.0 - Alpha
 -

 * This Library makes it very easy to Integrate Ajax based DataTables in CodeIgniter